Brünnlitz labor camp: History

 The "concentration camp" at Brünnlitz was simply a factory complex, with an attached barracks for the workers and no real external security to speak of.
 A token front gate and a perimeter fence were the only measures put in place to prevent escapes; however, every Jew at the complex was grateful to be there and hoped to survive the war under Schindler's protection.
 The SS guards at the camp were left with little to do, and Schindler bribed them with good food and alcohol to leave his workers alone.

-Between November 1944 and January 1945, the Brünnlitz labour camp was visited several times by former Płaszów commandant Amon Göth, who considered himself a friend to Schindler.
+Between November 1944 and January 1945, the Brünnlitz labor camp was visited several times by former Płaszów commandant Amon Göth, who considered himself a friend to Schindler.
 The inmates at Brünnlitz, many of whom had suffered harshly under Göth, remarked that he was a physically changed man and looked feeble and pathetic compared to his early tenure when he was a figure who commanded absolute fear and terror.

 Schindler went bankrupt keeping his factory running, having spent his remaining money on food and supplies, bribes to the SS, and purchases of artillery shells from other factories that he passed off as having been made at Brünnlitz.
 The factory produced no usable armaments of its own, a strategy deliberately chosen by Schindler in the hope of hastening the war's end by contributing nothing to German military efforts.
 The Red Army liberated Brünnlitz on May 9, 1945.
 A few days prior, the SS guards had deserted and Schindler had escaped to American lines with the help of his Jewish workers, carrying a letter written by them that attested to his rescue activities.

 A total of 42 Jews died at Brünnlitz during its time of operation and were buried in a mass grave behind a cemetery in Bělá nad Svitavou shortly before the end of the war.
 This total includes 12 Jews who had been part of a trainload shipped to the camp from the Polish village of Goleszów, and who had frozen to death during the journey.